 I’m sitting on something big and shapeless; I don’t know what it is, it takes me somewhere, I don’t know where… The journey gets brighter and brighter, and I wake up more and more.
 Eventually I am fully awake, and I see something big and shimmering that will soon disappear.
 You know, that’s exactly what I feel when I watch the clouds pass over the moon on a moonlit night.
 If you experience something like this when you get to see my picture, I have succeeded. — Hugo Simberg in a letter to his brother

-In Fantasy, the dream-heavy but lightly outlined figure has abandoned the outside world and is focused on her own inner world.
-Only the dreamer’s own fantasy offers her everything she understands to dream.
-Simberg’s goal as painter was with his own words to paint everything that makes a person cry deep in their heart.
-He processed with the unconscious which was in focus of psychoanalysis in the late 19th century.
+In Fantasy, the dream-heavy but lightly outlined figure has abandoned the outside world and is focused on the world inside.
+Only the dreamer’s fantasy offers her everything she understands to dream.
+Simberg’s goal as painter was in his own words to paint everything that makes a person cry deep in their heart.
+He processed with the unconscious which was the focus of psychoanalysis in the late 19th century.

 Symbol and continuum

-Syntheticism is a painting technique with wide uniform color surfaces, their alignment and contrasts, using colors to create an atmosphere rather than an impression of reality.
-Symbolism enters reduced shapes, intense colors and lack of depth.
-Simberg’s colors are green, red, orange and yellow in their various shades.
-The colors initially differ according to principles of lightness and warmth, or darkness and coldness.
-Warm colors head outward from the center and flood the borders closer to the viewer; the cold retreats away and inwards, closing in on itself.
-Yellow is the warmest of colors, blue the coldest.
-White increases the warmth of yellow, its movement out and towards, black emphasizes the retraction of blue, movement inwards.
-If more blue is added to yellow, the movement outward from its center and closer to the viewer is reduced; blue stops it.
+Syntheticism is a painting technique with wide uniform surfaces, alignments and contrasts, using colours to create an atmosphere rather than an impression of reality.
+Symbolism enters reduced shapes, intense colours and a lack of depth.
+Simberg’s colours are green, red, orange and yellow in their various shades.
+The colours initially differ according to principles of lightness and warmth, or darkness and coldness.
+Warm colours head outwards from the center and flood the borders closer to the viewer; the cold retreats away and inwards, closing in on itself.
+Yellow is the warmest of colours, blue the coldest.
+White increases the warmth of yellow, its movement out and towards the viewer, black emphasizes the retraction of blue, movement inwards.
+If more blue is added to yellow, the movement outward from its center and closer to the viewer is reduced; blue constrains it.
 The mixture of blue and yellow, green, is motionless, restful.
-According to Kandinsky, it’s the color of summer when nature rests on the storms of winter and the tremendous growth of spring.
+According to Kandinsky, it’s the colour of summer when nature rests on the storms of winter and the tremendous growth of spring.

 The wind blows where it wants.
-You hear that hum, but you don’t know where it comes from and where it’s going.
-So it is with everyone born of the Spirit. — John 3:8
+You hear it hum, but you don’t know where it comes from and where it’s going.
+So it is with everyone born with the Spirit. — John 3:8

 What am I, and where have I come from; where will I go, and what will I do? — Pekka Halonen

-Wounded angel is a compassion for the people, reality of the disadvantaged in society.
-The picture does not reveal what has happened; it shows only the attenuated echoes of the tragedy, light reflections of a heavy event.
-The angel cannot see, does not fly with his wings, which in Platonic symbolism means a departure from the original home, beauty, and oblivion of the soul.
-The body loses its lightness, becomes heavy, wingless.
-Awakening sexuality in puberty, pain in proximity, and the closeness of the death.
+Wounded angel is a compassionate work for the people – it portrays the reality of the disadvantaged in society.
+The picture does not reveal what has happened; it shows only the attenuated echoes of the tragedy, lucent reflections of an oppressive event.
+The angel cannot see, does not fly with its wings, which in Platonic symbolism means a departure from the original home, beauty, and an oblivion of the soul.
+The body loses its lightness, and becomes heavy, wingless.
+The subject of the painting awakens sexuality in puberty, pain in proximity, and the closeness of the death.
 The connection between memories breaks and the soul twists into itself – the real existence seems to be somewhere else.
-The wings make the heavy light and elevate it closer to beauty, the world of ideas.
+The wings elevate closer to beauty, to a world of ideas.
 The fragility of life enters symbolism by turning inwards, instead of imitating the external world, depicts visions, dreams and fantasies, based on subjective feelings, thoughts and experiences, with the aim of achieving a universal dimension.

 Only gardening is important

 Simberg’s language arises from the realisation of the temporality and mortality of human existence.
-Simberg saw life as a cycle in which death also prepared for a new life.
-It was like a long hibernation, overwhelmed by the spring sun and waking nature alive again.
-When scary things get their say, they became less scary and easier to understand.
+Simberg saw life as a cycle in which death only prepared for a new life.
+It is like a long hibernation, overwhelmed by the spring sun and awakening nature.
+When things that scare us are expressed, they become less scary and easier to understand.